7 Skin Care Benefits Of Hibiscus For Glowing Skin

 With all this hype around collagen, it's easy to overlook other types of skin proteins.
 Elastin, for example, works to keep your skin tight and taut.
 "Elastin is a very stretchy protein found in connective tissue and skin," explains Michele Green, M.D., a cosmetic dermatologist in New York City. "[It] helps skin return to its original position."
 But like collagen, elastin is broken down by a specific enzyme: elastase.
 This enzyme also increases as we age3, resulting in sagging and loose skin.

 You'll be happy to know that hibiscus may lend a hand.
 According to Green, the tart herb decreases elastase activity, which protects against skin wrinkles by sparing elastin.
 Lab studies associate this effect with—you guessed it—myricetin, suggesting hibiscus could support skin proteins in more ways than one.

-Hibiscus is known for its rich level of antioxidants, including vitamin C and beta-carotene.
-It also contains an antioxidative and anti-inflammatory plant pigment called anthocyanin, which gives the plant its pink-red hue.
+Hibiscus is known for its rich level of antioxidants4, including vitamin C and beta-carotene5.
+It also contains an antioxidative and anti-inflammatory plant pigment called anthocyanin4, which gives the plant its pink-red hue.
 And when it comes to skin care, these antioxidants can help reduce oxidative stress (which can contribute to aging skin) and the inflammation that comes with it.

 Hibiscus is a natural source of AHAs, suggesting benefits when used on the skin.
-It contains malic acid and citric acid, says Green, which gently exfoliate and brighten the skin.
-And while scientists haven't studied AHAs specifically found in hibiscus, the benefits of AHAs, in general, are well-established.
+It contains malic acid and citric acid7, says Green, which gently exfoliate and brighten the skin.
+And while scientists haven't studied AHAs specifically found in hibiscus, the benefits of AHAs8, in general, are well-established.

 Proper wound healing is an essential component of healthy skin.
 It's a super-important process, notes Green, as it prevents infections and other complications that can cause scarring.